-Unit Reference F/508/6543
+Unit Reference K/508/6553

-BIIAB Reference NICA235
+BIIAB Reference NICA243

-Level 2
+Level 3

 Credit Value 4

-30

-Guided Learning (GL)
+Guided Learning (GL) 34

-Unit Commons This unit provides the learner with the
+This unit provides the learner with the

 Unit Summary knowledge to work in a person-centred

 approach

 Learning Outcomes Assessment Criteria

-(1 to 6) (1.1 to 6.3)
+(1 to 7) (1.1 to 7.5)

 The learner will: The learner can:

-1. Understand person-centred 1.1 Define person-centred values
+Understand person-centred approaches in adult social care 1.1 Describe person-centred approaches

-approaches for care and

-support 1.2 Explain why it is important to work in a
+1.2 Explain why person-centred values must influence all aspects of social care work

-way that embeds person-centred values

-2. Understand how to implement a 2.1 Describe how to find out the

-person-centred approach in an a) history,

-adult social care setting b) preferences,

-c) wishes and

-d) needs

-of an individual

-2.2 Describe how to take into account the

-a) history,

-b) preferences,

-c) wishes and

-d) needs

-of an individual when planning care and

-support

-2.3 Explain how using an individual's care plan

-contributes to working in a person-centred way
+1.3 Explain how person-centred values should influence all aspects of social care work

+Understand how to implement a person-centred approach in an adult social care setting 2.1 Explain how finding out the a) history, b) preferences, c) wishes and d) needs of an individual contributes to their care plan 2.2 Describe ways to put person-centred values into practice in a complex or sensitive situation 2.3 Evaluate the use of care plans in applying person-centred values

-3. Understand the importance of establishing consent when providing care or support 3.1 Define the term 'consent' 3.2 Explain the importance of gaining consent when providing care or support 3.1 Describe how to establish consent for an activity or action 3.2 Explain what steps to take if consent cannot be readily established 4.
-Understand how to encourage active participation 4.1 Define what is meant by active participation 4.2 Describe how active participation benefits an individual 4.3 Describe ways of reducing barriers to active participation 4.4 Describe ways of encouraging active participation 5.
-Understand how to support an individual's right to make choices 5.1 Identify ways of supporting an individual to make informed choices choices 5.2 Explain why risk-taking can be part of an individual's choices 5.3 Explain how agreed risk assessment processes are used to support the right to make choices 5.4 Explain why a worker's personal views should not influence an individual's choices 5.5 Describe how to support an individual to question or challenge decisions concerning them that are made by others
+2.4 Explain the importance of monitoring an individual's changing needs or preferences 3.
+Understand the importance of establishing consent when providing care or support 3.1 Describe factors that influence the capacity of an individual to express consent3.2 Explain how to establish consent for an activity or action 3.3 Explain what steps to take if consent cannot be readily established · 4.
+Understand how to implement and promote active 4.1 Explain the principles of active participation participation 4.2 Explain how holistic needs of an individual can be addressed by active participation 4.3 Explain how to work with an individual and others to agree how active participation will be implemented 4.4 Explain how to promote the understanding and use of active participation 5.
+Understand how to support an individual's right to make choices 5.1 Describe different approaches to support an individual to make informed choices 5.2 Describe how to support an individual to question or challenge decisions concerning them that are made by others 5.3 Explain the consequences of allowing the personal views of others to influence an individual's choices 6.
+Understand how to promote an individual's well-being 6.1 Explain the links between identity, self- image and self-esteem

-6. Understand how to promote an individual's well-being 6.1 Explain how individuala) identity andb) self-esteemare linked with well-being 6.2 Describe a) attitudes and b) approaches that are likely to promote an individual's well-being 6.3 Identify ways to contribute to an environment that promotes well-being